 This article outlines best practice based on a distillation of the current guidelines.
 Doctors should also be aware of the need to act in accordance with the separate legal obligations regarding the prescription of controlled drugs for the management of drug misuse.

 - The rates of drug misuse and its associated morbidity and mortality in the UK are among the highest in the western world.
+However the proportion of drug misusers in treatment is also very high compared with other countries.
 Drug-related deaths due to overdose in the UK are among the highest in Europe.

 - Drug misuse is more common in areas of social deprivation.